 - Tumour resection is the removal of the tumour and the surrounding tissues in the mouth to reduce the risk of tumour being left behind in the mouth.

 - The mohs micrographic technique is the removal of a tumour from the lips in thin slices to prevent the loss of normal tissue.

 - Glossectomy: It is the removal of the tumour from the tongue.
 The spread of tumour on the tongue determines the partial or complete removal of the tongue.

 - Mandibulectomy is the removal of the jaw bone.

 - Maxillectomy: It is the removal of the tumour of the hard palate in the mouth.

 Radiation therapy is the most convenient method followed in the treatment of small tumours.
-However, radiation therapy in combination of surgery or chemotherapy is followed in treatment of larger tumours of the mouth.
-It can also be used in treatment of symptoms of advanced stages of mouth cancer that include, bleeding, pain in the gums, difficulty in swallowing, etc.
+However, radiation therapy in a combination of surgery or chemotherapy is followed in the treatment of larger tumours of the mouth.
+It can also be used in the treatment of symptoms of advanced stages of mouth cancer that include, bleeding, pain in the gums, difficulty in swallowing, etc.

 It is the treatment of cancer using anti-cancer drugs which are administered either through oral route or through the veins.
 Chemotherapy is mostly combined with radiation therapy in early stages of cancer and in combination with surgery for complete removal of tumour from the mouth.

 Mouth cancer causes more anguish to a person as the cancer is visible on the face.
-The patient should recognize the signs and symptoms which helps in treatment of cancer at an early stage.
+The patient should recognize the signs and symptoms which helps in the treatment of cancer at an early stage.
 The patient should learn to cope with the effects of cancer.

 Before the start of the treatment, the patient and the family should learn about the disease condition.
 The support of family and friends is most important for the recovery of the patient from cancer.
 A positive mood of the patient should be balanced during the entire course of treatment, which helps in maintaining mood fluctuations.